Research

 Air Pollution in the Land of Blue Sky: Effects of Ulaanbaatar's Raw Coal Ban on Air Quality and Child Health

 On May 15, 2019 the Government of Mongolia implemented a ban on burning raw coal in the country’s capital city, Ulaanbaatar.
-This paper investigates the impact of Ulaanbaatar’s 2019 raw coal ban on air pollution and infant health using city- and province-level data from the National Statistics Office of Mongolia.
-Results from an event study framework indicate the ban reduced particulate air pollution (PM10) by 19%, but increased Sulfur Dioxide air pollution (SO2) by 58%.
+This paper investigates the impact of Ulaanbaatar’s 2019 raw coal ban on air pollution and child health using city- and province-level data from the National Statistics Office of Mongolia.
+Results from an event study framework indicate the ban reduced particulate air pollution (PM10) by 20%, but had the unintended consequence of increasing sulfur dioxide air pollution (SO2) by 87%.
 Effects of the ban on SO2 air pollution are robust to various clustering techniques and are more pronounced during winter months.
 While a policy goal was to improve health outcomes for infants and children under five, there is little evidence the ban altered mortality rates among these groups.
 Correlational evidence suggests the increase in ambient SO2 pollution may have offset potential mortality reductions from the decrease in ambient PM10 pollution.

 Letter Grading Government Corruption (co-authored with Dr. Bryan McCannon and Zach Porreca)